Importance of Black Box Penetration Testing in Application Security

 Black box penetration testing has become an integral part of routine security testing activities.
 The primary reason is that the security analysts do not have information about the assets covered under the scope, and they conduct testing activities, just like an attacker would carry out his attack.
 The testers attempt to find the vulnerabilities when the application is running in the production environment.

-Primarily, black box penetration testing identifies a wide range of vulnerabilities such as input or output validation issues, server misconfiguration, and other issues which may be encountered in the runtime.
-However, managing a black box penetration testing team can be both time-consuming and resource intensive.
+Primarily, the black box identifies a wide range of vulnerabilities such as input or output validation issues, server misconfiguration, and other issues that may be encountered in the runtime.
+However, managing a black box penetration testing team can be both time-consuming and resource-intensive.
 This may lead to slowing down the development process in CI/CD environments.
 Hence, it is often recommended to partner with a vendor providing black box penetration testing services.
-Black box Penetration testing is also called as dynamic application security testing (DAST).
+A black box is also called as dynamic application security testing (DAST).

 Benefits of Black Box Testing

 Black box testing is critical to application security as it offers certain critical advantages over other testing methods.
 However, the best results are only possible when an organization employs multiple testing activities in sync, instead of solely depending on one type of testing methodology.
-Various benefits of black box penetration testing include –
+Various benefits include –

 - The testers try a variety of techniques when they try to break into an application.

 - They simulate an actual attack to look out for unexpected results.

 - Common vulnerabilities such as XSS, SQL injection, CSRF, etc. are extensively checked.

 - Use detailed remediation information to fix flaws quickly.